• Norwegian: -

 Characteristics:

 This is a relatively small sea slug, rarely exceeding a length of 2 cm.
-The body is typically white or bright grey.
-The orange-tipped rhinophores have a characteristic blown-up shape that can hardly be confused with other species in Norwegian waters.
-The entire body, cerata and all occasionally take a golden hue.
-Some individuals may display brown patches on the body.
-Juveniles sometimes lack the orange tips on the rhinophores and oral tentacles.
+The body is usually white or orange, but other color variations exist.
+The tip of the rhinophores and cerata are usually orange, yellow or white.
+The swollen cerata is a characteristic feature.
+The entire body, including the cerata, rhinophores and oral tentacles, occasionally take a golden hue.
+Some individuals display brown or white patches on the body.
+These may be confused with the similar Eubranchus pallidus, but lacks the brown band on the rhinophores, typical for E. pallidus.

 Habitat:

-This species is usually found from the subtidal zone and down to 30 metres.
+This species is usually found from the subtidal zone and down to 30 meters.
 Is is usually feeding on hydroids.

 Distribution: